oliverthiele/ot-icons/README.md

 ## 🚀 Motivation

-TYPO3 projects often rely on hardcoded FontAwesome or Material icon classes.
-This makes upgrades painful when icon sets change or structures differ between versions.
+In many TYPO3 projects, icons are still integrated via **hard-coded FontAwesome or Material classes** like `<i class="fa fa-user"></i>`.
+This approach works — until an icon set changes its naming, folder structure, or style conventions.
+Upgrading FontAwesome from 5 → 6 → 7 often means **manually fixing dozens of templates**.

+**ot-icons** eliminates that problem.

-**ot-icons** abstracts this away through *mapping files* and a clean API — you can update your entire icon set or switch vendors without touching a single Fluid template.
+By using *mapping files* and a clean Fluid API, you can **switch or upgrade entire icon sets** without touching a single Fluid template.

-Additionally, the extension enforces **accessibility best practices**:
+Old identifiers are automatically translated to their new equivalents, keeping your templates clean and update-safe.

+At the same time, **ot-icons** ensures that all SVGs are rendered with proper **accessibility semantics** — something most icon packs ignore:

-- Icons hidden from assistive tech use `aria-hidden="true"` automatically.
+- Decorative icons are automatically hidden from assistive technologies (`aria-hidden="true"`).
-- Visible icons get a semantic `role="img"` and labeled `<title>` or `aria-label` elements.
+- Semantic icons receive the correct `role="img"` and accessible names via `<title>` or `aria-label`.
-- Optional `aria-description` tags support descriptive annotations for screen readers.
+- Optional `aria-description` tags allow extended screen-reader support.

+Unlike many existing icon packs for TYPO3, **ot-icons** focuses on:
+- **Frontend and Fluid integration**, not backend icons.
+- **Inline SVG rendering** instead of external webfonts.
+- **Extensibility** — custom mappings, per-site configuration, and planned sprite/localStorage support.

+The result:
+**Accessible, maintainable, and future-proof icon rendering for modern TYPO3 sites.**

 ---